Strategic Policy Sector (SPS)

 - advising on trade policies;

-- leading Industry Canada involvement on horizontal issues such as aboriginal economic development, skills, standards, sustainable development, corporate social responsibility, and eco-efficiency;
+- leading Innovation, Science and Economic Development Canada involvement on horizontal issues such as aboriginal economic development, skills, standards, sustainable development, corporate social responsibility, and eco-efficiency;

 - maintaining contact with the micro-economic policy research community;